-He says the diagnostic yields are not comparable, with Mendelian demonstrating a far higher success rate.
+He says the diagnostic yields are not comparable, with Mendelian achieving a far higher success rate.
 According to Benfredj, this is due in part to the different methods employed.
 Find Zebra, for example, uses a method called syntactic search, meaning it looks for words.
 “So if the patient has fever, it will be looking at F-E-V-E-R and checking if fever appears in some places,” says Benfredj.
 Instead, Mendelian is closer to a semantic search engine: “The machine understand what fever is, and realises it is some sort of headache and linked with other things."

 “You always have to remember, in health, the amount of noise, the amount of imprecision that you have when you look at patient records, or when you get to describe a patient is absolutely huge,” says Benfredj.
 Finding truth in the noise is something that the group has been working on over the past few years.

 Headlines on AI-powered health diagnoses have proliferated in recent years, is Mendelian another step towards AI driven healthcare?
 “When we do our research, we find out that we have a better accuracy than a group of experts.
-But then when you overlap their results with ours, the diagnostic yield explodes again,” says Benfredj, emphasising that the group is careful not be seen to be advocating the replacement of doctors.
+But then when you overlap their results with ours, the diagnostic yield explodes again,” says Benfredj, emphasising that the group is careful not be seen to be advocating for the replacement of doctors.

 “The point for us is not to say that machine learning can do better than doctors at diagnosing, what's for sure is that doctors using machine learning will always be better than doctors without using it,” he adds.